Tolerance

 A word of warning

-Producing parts inside specification (within tolerance) is generally considered good enough.
+Producing parts within tolerance (in spec) is generally considered good enough.
 This kind of thinking imbues the measured characteristics of parts and processes with the same level of uniform quality.
 This is epitomized by the square loss function shown in Figure 2.
 Here, values near the specification limits have the same quality as values near the target.
 Only when a value falls outside of the specification limits is the loss due to poor quality incurred.
 This antiquated way of thinking dates back to the earliest days of the industrial revolution.
+This hinders progress and improvement by establishing the specification limits as goal posts.
+Rather than aim to produce parts on-target with minimum variance, the aim of goal post thinking is to kick between the goal posts and be done.

 Figure 2.
 Square loss function.

 To avoid the trappings of a good enough, a new way of thinking is required.
 Luckily, this new way of thinking already exists.
 In September 1960, Dr. Genichi Taguchi defined world-class quality as on-target with minimum variance.
-This definition of quality governs the space available (tolerance) to a process with a quadratic loss function like the one shown in Figure 3.
-Here, measured characteristics that produced on-target are imbued with the highest quality.
-The further a measured characteristic diverges from the target, the larger the loss due to poor quality.
+This definition of quality governs the space available to a process (the tolerance) with a quadratic loss function like the one shown in Figure 3.
+Here, measured characteristics that are produced on-target are imbued with the highest quality.
+The further a characteristic diverges from the target, the larger the loss due to poor quality.
+This framing moves operations away from chasing good enough and into the realm of continual improvement.
+Under the Taguchi loss function, the producing parts in spec is the bare minimum.

 Figure 3.
 Quadratic loss function